-In reviewing the Model R by Electric Bike company, we have put just over 100 miles from 4 different riders ranging from just over 100 lbs to just under 240 lbs.
+At Electric Bike Report we’ve conducted range tests on all the Electric Bike Company models we’ve reviewed.
+In reviewing the Model R, we have put just over 100 miles from 4 different riders ranging from just over 100 lbs to just under 240 lbs.

 You see the data from Justin below (5’11 and 170 lbs), and his data was fairly representative of the teams.
 For the range test, we put the bike on the highest assist level (5) and basically tried to kill the battery as quickly as possible.
 In other words, how far we were able to ride with assist is the minimum range you can expect from the bike.
 Of course there are different factors that come into play here, such as wind, rider weight, the amount of grade in the road up and down hill, etc. – so just keep that in mind.

 Overall, we got between 19.5 and 23.48 miles over an elevation gain of approximately 1000 feet, which is exactly what we would expect from a 11.6 Ah battery.
 If you do have the budget, and are worried about being able to go far distances, we highly recommend upgrading the battery.
 EBC even offers a dual battery system that can go UP TO 180 MILES!
 Yes, it costs more, but that is just amazing.